Alixyvtte/PyraTrans/README.md

 # Advanced-Malicious-URL-Detection-MMANet
-This is an implementation of the paper - "Advanced Malicious URL Detection: Incorporating Multi-Scale and Multi-Layer Attention from Pretrained Frameworks"
+This is an implementation of the paper - "PyraTrans: Learning Attention-Enriched Multi-Scale Pyramid Network from Pre-Trained Transformers for Effective Malicious URL Detection"

 ## Overview